North Macedonia flag North Macedonia: Economic and Political Overview

 For the latest updates on the key economic responses from governments to address the economic impact of the COVID-19 pandemic, please consult the IMF's policy tracking platform Policy Responses to COVID-19.

-Unemployment – estimated at 15.9% in 2021 by the IMF – is still really high and was exacerbated by the COVID-19 crisis.
-Thanks to the firming recovery and continued government support to employers, employment growth is expected to pick up over the forecast horizon, with the unemployment rate declining to 15.6% in 2022 and 15.3% next year (IMF).
+Unemployment – estimated at 15.2% in 2022 by the IMF – is still really high and was exacerbated by the COVID-19 crisis.
+Despite the recovery and continued government support to employers, employment growth is expected to pick up only marginally over the forecast horizon, with the unemployment rate declining to 15% in 2023 and 14.8% next year (IMF).
 However, much of the workforce is employed in the informal economy, thus the exact level of unemployment is hard to assess.
 According to the latest figures from Eurostat, about a third of North Macedonian citizens live below the poverty line or are at risk of poverty and social exclusion.
-The income ratio between the richest and poorest 20% of the population is more than eight times, the highest in the EU.
+The country’s GDP per capita (PPP) was estimated at USD 19,783 in 2022 by the IMF; nevertheless, the income ratio between the richest and poorest 20% of the population is more than eight times, the highest in the EU.

 Source: IMF – World Economic Outlook Database, October 2021